 12 Miracles of Christmas

-Children’s hospital administrator Ryland Davids was attracted to event planner Jennalyn James the moment he saw her.
-He thought there would be plenty of time to get to know her—until her younger sister, Sabrina, was admitted with complications from traumatic brain injury.
+Children’s hospital administrator Ryland Davids felt an instant connection with event planner Jennalyn James from the moment they met.
+But their budding romance is abruptly halted when Jennalyn’s younger sister, Sabrina, is admitted with complications from a traumatic brain injury.

 Warning: This title contains a magic-loving clown, children receiving miracles, and a woman healing from grief.